Vinyl-Davyl/web3afrika-hackathon-kryptea/README.md

 2. Have Node.js version 16^ installed.
 3. Add and switch to the Polygon network on your MetaMask wallet(For already deployed smart contract on bunzz).

-## To deploy your own kryptea-version smart contract on bunzz
+## Deploying your own kryptea-version smart contract on bunzz
 - Create an account on the Bunz website and log in.
 - Click on connect wallet to connect your MetaMask wallet to Bunzz. switch to the Polygon network on your MetaMask wallet.
 - Click on create Dapp.
 Give your Dapp any name of your choice.
 Then click Next.